Last Updated on October 9, 2017 by Inspire Malibu

 Perhaps one of the most difficult aspects of addiction is being a witness to a family member or friend’s painful struggle with drug and alcohol dependency.
 Very often the shame and guilt that those trapped in a cycle of addiction feel about letting down their loved ones fuels the self-destructive symptoms of their disease.
 Community Reinforcement and Family Training (CRAFT) is an approach that’s gaining momentum for treating addiction.
 For many families, this treatment is a step in the right direction.

-Advocates of CRAFT believe the widely accepted model of addiction, that addicts are in denial about their behavior and must hit “rock bottom” before they’re willing to seek treatment, might actually keep people from getting the help they need.
-They feel these ideas and public health policies put individuals with substance abuse disorder on the defensive, suggesting that they’re lying to themselves and must lose everything in order to get help.
+CRAFT advocates believe the widely accepted model of addiction, that addicts are in denial about their behavior and must hit “rock bottom” before they’re willing to seek treatment, might keep people from getting the help they need.
+They feel these ideas and public health policies put individuals with substance abuse disorder on the defensive, suggesting that they lie to themselves and must lose everything to get help.

 In fact, some psychologists believe that there is no basis in science for the ideas of “being in denial” and “hitting rock bottom.”